-I am a huge fan of nursing, but I am also confident that the love you already feel will surround and caress and comfort and nourish your baby.
+I am a huge fan of nursing, but do not recommend or breastfeeding with propionic academia.
+I am, however, confident that the love you already feel will surround and caress and comfort and nourish your baby.
 When people are denied their eyesight, their other senses become more powerful.
 I observe that when people who want to nurse are denied the opportunity, all of the other ways of bonding give rise to unexpected levels of closeness.

 Barshes NR, et al. Evaluation and management of patients with propionic acidemia undergoing liver transplantation: a comprehensive review.
 Pediatric Transplant.
 2006;10:773–81